kevinboone/vlc-server/nc-vlc-client/README.md

 available and dirt cheap,
 and can easily be dismantled and integrated into a custom hardware design.
-I particularly favour the Microsoft Media Centre remotes, that have a USB receiver.
-The only problem with this cheap devices is that the button are a bit bouncy, so sometimes extra button-presses get generated.
+I particularly favour the Microsoft Media Centre remotes, which have a USB receiver.
+The only problem with these cheap devices is that the button are a bit bouncy, so sometimes extra button-presses get generated.